AwfulAlien/AwfulAlien/README.md

-- 👋 Hi, I’m Dhanabalan AKA 'AwfulAlien'
+- 👋 Hi, I’m AwfulAlien AKA DD
-- 👀 I’m interested in Coding to Create something
+- 👀 Passionated in Codes
-- 🌱 I’m currently learning Web technologies(Backend)
+- 🌱 On a mission to become a god damn Fullstack developer
 - 📫 How to reach me?? - dhana22busy@gmail.com